- What is a cyber range

 Unfortunately, day-to-day work in cybersecurity offers few opportunities for such training on the job.

 A cyber range offers a solution.
-Modeled on the physical shooting ranges used by police and the military, a cyber range creates a training space that simulates a wide range of security incidents — so cybersecurity professionals can practice and learn how to respond effectively.
-Many states are now building cyber ranges.
+Modeled on the physical shooting ranges used by police and the military, a cyber range creates a training space that simulates a wide range of security incidents, so cybersecurity professionals can practice and learn how to respond effectively.

 This article explores how cyber ranges work and why states are committing to the cyber range to bolster their security postures.